-The new RIBA Health and Safety Guide, published in October, is a companion guide that has been prepared to support members in maintaining their professional competency in health and safety.
+The RIBA Health and Safety Guide is a companion guide that has been prepared to support members in maintaining their professional competency in health and safety.

-This is one of the mandatory competencies set out in The Way Ahead, the RIBA’s introduction to a new education and professional development framework.
+This is one of the proposed Mandatory Competences set out in The Way Ahead, the RIBA’s introduction to a new education and professional development framework.
+The RIBA is seeking feedback from members and other stakeholders on the introduction of Mandatory Competences and members are asked to provide feedback by 17 June 2021.

-“We have worked hard with both industry and the Health & Safety Executive (HSE) to pitch this guide at the right level,” he states.
-“It sets out what an architect’s professional competence should be.
+"We have worked hard with both industry and the Health & Safety Executive (HSE) to pitch this guide at the right level.
 We have also consulted at length with members to get their feedback.”

-The test becomes compulsory for members from the end of 2021 and it will be a pre-condition of the 2023 membership subscription year renewal.
+The test is intended to become compulsory for members by the end of 2022 as a pre-condition of the 2023 membership subscription year renewal.

-Bentley-Gockmann appreciates that many RIBA Members will have queries over the content of the competency test, and is keen to reassure them that it relates to standard practice professional procedures and knowledge.
+Bentley-Gockmann appreciates that many RIBA Members will have queries over the content of the competency test.
+He is keen to reassure them that it relates to standard practice professional procedures and knowledge.

 “We know some people have had concerns that the tests might involve material not relevant to them.
-This guide should show that this is not the case.”
+This guide will show them that this is not the case.”

-“For competent, practising architects, this guide will be a reminder of what you already know.
+“For competent, practicing architects, this guide will really be a reminder of what you already know.
 It is a re-affirmation that safe practice and design should be at the heart of what we do.”